 The second type of filter is in the form of a sheet of glass, which slides into lens adapters.
 The glass itself can be used with adapters of all sizes, and the adapters are fairly inexpensive.

 Now, you can also subdivide filters according to their shape.
 The most common type are circular filters, but you can also get square and rectangular filters.

-Camera Filter Kits
+Lens Filters Examples And Camera Filter Kits

 - Ultraviolet UV